dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * text: text shown for the run button (default is "Run")
 * print: evaluates this expression when clicked
 * expression: optional expression - the form fields are initialized with the result of this expression
-* schemaExpression: optional JSONata expression that computes a JSON Schema driving the input form (this option is only available in Dashjoin Studio)
+* schemaExpression: optional JSONata expression that computes a JSON Schema driving the input form (this option is only available in Dashjoin Studio).
+Note that forms drawn using schemaExpression do not use the layout editor.
+You can arrange input elements using the "order" field explained in [this example](https://dashjoin.github.io/#/example/order).
 * deleteConfirmation: optional confirmation message before performing the action (this option is only available in Dashjoin Studio - you can prompt the user via JSONata as follows):
 * icon: icon to show left of the text (this option is only available in Dashjoin Studio)